Kataali/file_server_client/README.md

 I have written this web app to interact with the server and demo its features.

 ## Link to the app
-I have hosted the app on Netlify and the link to it is https://668e82760149941ca8e9323f--vocal-daifuku-9ec2ea.netlify.app
+I have hosted the app on Netlify and live at https://amali-file-server.netlify.app

 ## Screenshots of the app
 Below are some screenshots of the client's UI